rahulpoojith/rahulpoojith/README.md

 - 👋 Hi, I’m @rahulpoojith
-- 👀 I’m interested in Data Science
+- 👀 Currently working as Database Administrator
-- 🌱 I’m currently learning Computer Vision
+- 🌱 Upskilling in Cybersecurity
-- 💞️ I’m looking to collaborate on projects based on Data Analytics
+- 💞️ I’m looking to collaborate on learning together
 - 📫 How to reach me Gmail:poojith.p.rahul@gmail.com, Twitter: @PoojithRahul

 <!---